codecrypto-academy/pfm-web2.5-feb25/README.md

  │    └── transaction.js    # Script for performing a test transaction
  ├── 📂 lib           # TypeScript library for managing a BESU network
  │    └── 📂 src
- ├── 📂 frontback     # NextJS framework
+ ├── 📂 frontback     # NextJS framework  ❗Not ready yet
  │    ...
  ├── README.md
  └── ...